billbuchanan/csn09112/week03_ns/labs/README.md

 Access bbc.com from the browser on Ubuntu.

-Perform a DNS looking using “nslookup bbc.co.uk”.
+Perform a DNS looking using "nslookup bbc.co.uk".

 Now stop Snort and Wireshark.
 Now examine the alert file.